deeptikorwar/MyBash/README.md

 # MyBash
 My Bash scripting journey

 Hey there!!
-I am planning to create a script containing some of the Linux commands I have learnt.
+I have created some scripts using the Linux commands I have learnt.

-Let's see how I go.

-These commands directly correlate to the videos on learlinux.tv
+You can learn these commands by watching the learnlinux.tv YouTube videos.

 I have added these two files:
 MyScript 1 - contains commands from 01 video